Connect with us

 “The topics that are being discussed in these books had no business being in a public school, nothing I want my children reading,” she said.
 “Going through and reading some of the excerpts from these books, the subjects, the topics are very dark, very disturbing, very heavy even for me as an adult.”

-Beckham, who has one homeschooled daughter and one daughter at Germantown Middle, read an excerpt from one of the books at the most recent school board meeting, a of which made the rounds on social media.
+Beckham, who has one homeschooled daughter and one daughter at Germantown Middle, read an excerpt from one of the books at the most recent school board meeting, a video of which made the rounds on social media.
 Four days later, the books were placed in restricted circulation and principals sent letters home to parents explaining the situation.

 Dalen Owens Grant, a mother of two children in the Madison school system, doesn’t take issue with the district’s method of handling the concerns, but she worries about how it bodes for the future.